64kramsystem/personal_notes/rust.md

 Foundation of Rust.
 In order to use the contained value, we must extract (and test) it.

+WATCH OUT! unwrap() moves the value out, so trying to do `&mut opt.unwrap()` doesn't work, because it's a reference to the result, rather than the content.
+In order to solve this case, use `if let`.

 ```rust
 enum Option<T> {
   Some(T),